billju/deepsphere-pytorch-geometric/README.md

 # Quick Start

-In order to reproduce the results obtained, it is necessary to install the PyGSP branch containing the graph processing for equiangular, icosahedron, and healpix samplings.
-In future versions, PyGSP will be in the requirements.
-Subsequently, please refer yourself to the [Pytorch Getting Started information page](https://pytorch.org/get-started/locally/) to run the correct `conda install` command corresponding to your operating system, python version and cuda version.
+Please refer yourself to the [Pytorch Getting Started information page](https://pytorch.org/get-started/locally/) to run the correct `conda install` command corresponding to your operating system, python version and cuda version.
 Once those requirements are met, you can install the `deepsphere` package in your environment.

 Our recommendation for a linux based machine is: